AlanLaboratory/UnrealMLAgents/Docs/intro/installation.rst

    .. code-block:: bash

-      pip install ue-agents
+      pip install ueagents

-   This will automatically install `ue-agents-envs` as a dependency.
+   This will automatically install `ueagents_envs` as a dependency.

 .. note::

-   Installing the `ue-agents` Python package involves installing other dependencies it relies on.
+   Installing the `ueagents` Python package involves installing other dependencies it relies on.
 To avoid issues with conflicting versions, consider using a virtual environment.
 For detailed steps, refer to the :doc:`Virtual Environment Guide </intro/python-environment>`.